 The Visitor Experience Associate serves as the first point of contact for museum visitors and plays a critical role in advancing the museum’s mission through exceptional customer service, operational support, and stewardship of the visitor journey.

-This position supports daily admissions, retail operations (as needed), gallery monitoring, and public engagement while ensuring a welcoming, safe, and professional environment for all audiences.
+This position supports daily admissions, retail operations as needed, gallery monitoring, and public engagement while ensuring a welcoming, safe, and professional environment for all audiences.

 This is a frontline position requiring reliability, professionalism, and a strong commitment to hospitality and cultural interpretation.